Chaitalykundu/Web-Development/03-JavaScript/01-Basic/14-Array/Theory/01-Array-Basic/00-theory.md

 # Why Use Arrays?

-An array can hold many values under a single name, and you can access the values by referring to an index number.
+An array can hold many values under a single variable, and you can access the values by referring to an index number.

 &nbsp;